anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 # Generating HTML Reports with Anovos

-The final output is generated in form of HTML report.
-This has 6 sections viz.
-Executive Summary, Wiki, Descriptive Statistics, Quality Check, Attribute Associations, Data Drift & Data Stability at most which can be seen on the basis of user input.
+The final output is generated in the form of a HTML report.
+This has 8 sections viz.
+Executive Summary, Wiki, Descriptive Statistics, Quality Check, Attribute Associations, Data Drift & Data Stability, Time Series Analyzer, Geospatial Analyzer.
 We’ve tried to detail each section based on the analysis performed on a publicly available dataset.

 ### Executive Summary